eclipse-esmf/esmf-sdk/README.md

 ## BAMM CLI

-The BAMM CLI provides all generation as well as validation functionality as a CLI for ad-hoc usage outside of an IDE, automated build or any project at all.
+The [BAMM CLI](tools/bamm-cli) provides all generation as well as validation functionality as a CLI for ad-hoc usage outside an IDE, automated build or any project at all.
 Provided functions are:

 * Model validation